MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/design-details-item-application.md

 ---
 title: Design Details - Item Application | Microsoft Docs
-description: This topic describes where stock quantity and value are recorded when you post an stock transaction.
+description: This topic describes where inventory quantity and value are recorded when you post an inventory transaction.
 author: SorenGP
 ms.service: dynamics365-business-central
 ms.topic: conceptual